bastaai/headless-b2b-recipe/README.md

 This project is a skeleton app used to showcase how to use [www.basta.app](https://www.basta.app) in a **headless** manner.
 It demonstrates integration patterns, authentication, and API usage that developers can adopt when building custom frontends or services using the Basta platform as a backend.

-**basta-dl-client** is a frontend application built using [Next.js](https://nextjs.org/) with TypeScript.
+**basta-client** is a frontend application built using [Next.js](https://nextjs.org/) with TypeScript.
 It leverages GraphQL, Apollo Client, and various modern tools to provide a rich user experience, including authentication, email capabilities, data handling, and UI components based on Material UI Joy and Emotion.

 ## 🔐 Authentication